TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 4 - Box Scroll Into ViewPort -> COntenet boxes automatically slide from both sides into the view port as the user scrolls down

-5 - Landing Page - A simple landing page with transition
+5 - Landing Page -> A simple landing page with transition

+6 - Joke Generator -> In this project we are fetching jokes from a joke api   'https://icanhazdadjoke.com/'  and putting them inside a container .On the press of a button you can read new jokes!!!!11